 What is the use of the Properties of Exponents?

 There is a major use of properties of exponents in mathematics, especially in algebra.
-With the help of the properties of exponents, we can easily simplify the expressions and also write the expressions in fewer steps.
-Let us understand this with a simple example.
+With the help of the properties of exponents, we can easily simplify the expressions.
+Let us understand this with an example.
 With the help of exponents properties, 24 × 26 can be simplified in two quick steps as 24 × 26 = 2(4 + 6) = 210.

 What are the Real-Life Applications of Exponents?

 Exponents have various applications.
-Few exponents applications are listed below:
+A few exponents applications are listed below:

 - Exponents are widely used in computer games, measuring scales, etc.